itssamuelrowe/binarystars/content/conditional-statements-how-your-programs-make-choices/working-with-boolean-expressions.md

 +++

-All if statements, as well as several other control statements that you learn in this course use boolean expressions to determine whether to execute or skip a segment of your code.
+All if statements, as well as several other control statements that you learn in this book use boolean expressions to determine whether to execute or skip a segment of your code.

 A boolean expression is any expression that evaluates to a